UnitVectorY-Labs/mcp-vertex-search-snippets/README.md

 ## Releases

-All official versions of mcp-vertex-search-snippets are published on GitHub Releases.
+Versions of `mcp-vertex-search-snippets` are published on GitHub Releases.
 Since this MCP server is written in Go, each release provides pre-compiled executables for macOS, Linux, and Windows—ready to download and run.

 Alternatively, if you have Go installed, you can install mcp-vertex-search-snippets directly from source using: